 Confusing, I know.
 Just remember this: A zipped file is a group of normal files bundled together, and in order to access the normal files, you'll have to unbundle them by unzipping the zipped file.
 All you need are the unzipped files, there's no need to understand the engineering behind them.

-So, to help, we’ve outlined the steps needed to unzip a zipped file on all the major devices out there.
+So, to help, we've outlined the steps needed to unzip a zipped file on all the major devices out there.
 Whether you designed a logo with our logo maker or had it custom made, these tips will help you manage your real estate logo, construction logo, photography logo, or any other logo files.

 Apple computers have become the laptops and desktops of choice for most people in the world.
 In fact, Apple Macs now service entry-level University students and high-powered businesses alike.
 They are intuitive and easy to use, and sync across all Apple devices, making them extremely convenient.